Housing Authority of Queen Anne's County Bylaws

 (i) The Executive Director shall be the principle executive officer of the Authority and shall have responsibility for the day-to day operations of the Authority subject to the direction of the Board.
 The Board may delegate such other duties and responsibilities to the Executive Director as the Board shall determine by resolution.

 (ii) The Executive Director shall perform the duties of treasurer of the Authority and shall have the care and custody of all funds of the Authority and shall deposit the same in the name of the Authority in such bank or banks as the Authority may select.
-The transfer or withdrawal of funds by the Authority in and from its bank accounts, whether by check or otherwise, shall be signed by the Executive Director, or in the Executive Director's absence by the Assistant Secretary, provided that any expenditure of greater than $100,000 shall be countersigned by the Chairperson, or, in the absence of the Chairperson by the Vice-Chairperson.
+The transfer or withdrawal of funds by the Authority in and from its bank accounts, whether by check or otherwise, shall be signed by the Executive Director and Chairperson, or in the Executive Director's absence by the Deputy Executive Director or Chairperson, provided that any expenditure of greater than $100,000 shall be countersigned by the Chairperson, or, in the absence of the Chairperson by the Vice-Chairperson per the procurement policy.

 (iii) The Executive Director shall cause to be kept regular books of accounts showing receipts and expenditures and shall render to the Authority, at each regular meeting (or more often if requested), an account of the transactions and also of the financial condition of the Authority.
 The Executive Director shall give such bond for the faithful performance of its duties as the Authority may determine.
 Further, all check signers shall be covered by bond.